MaksymilianKalek/GuitarStore/README.md

 - You can create and login into an account stored in an online database

-- You can messages through the contact form that are stored in a local file on the server.
+- You can send messages through the contact form that are stored in a local file on the server.

 - You can add and remove products to/from your shopping cart